maxmakesmagic/pointed-discussion/README.md

 This repository contains a historical archive of the comments of the original Gatherer website operated by Wizards.

+## Re-Gathered

+[Re-Gathered](https://re-gathered.com/) is an up-to-date portal for viewing these comments.
+Credit to [@austin-schaefer](https://github.com/austin-schaefer) for implementing this!

 ## Data background

 V1 of this repository contained comments scraped from the Wayback machine, and as such was incomplete.